procrastinate-org/procrastinate/docs/howto/advanced/cancellation.md

     except asyncio.CancelledError:
       # capture the error and waits for something important to complete
       await important_task
-      # if the job should be marked as aborted, rethrow.
-Otherwise continue for job to succeed
+      # raise if the job should be marked as aborted, or swallow CancelledError if the job should be
+      # marked as suceeeded
+      raise
 ```